 It should be noted that admissions to any nursery even those attached to a school does not guarantee admission to the reception class of a particular school.
 Parents must follow normal procedures when applying for full-time education.

-Each nursery class operates two part-time sessions of 3.0 hours each day.
-This means that children can either attend in the morning or in the afternoon.
-Children attend for either 5 morning or 5 afternoon sessions per week.
 Parents wishing their child to attend our nursery setting must obtain and complete an application form and return it to the school office when your child is 2 or as soon after as possible.
 The school will endeavor to inform parents by letter of the outcome of their application at least one term before admission.
 If a child is offered a place parents must confirm acceptance by the date stipulated by the school.
 The final decision on when the child is admitted, and the allocation of afternoon or morning sessions rests with the headteacher and governing body of the school.

 The LA has delegated the admissions of nursery children to the governors who will consider applications in age order with the oldest children being given priority.

 N.B.
 These criteria will only apply we are oversubscribed and therefore cannot admit all of the children whose parents are applying for a nursery place.

 The Governors will consider all applications in accordance with the following criteria set out in priority order.
 Length of time on any waiting list will not be taken into account.

 In this category examples of both special educational and social need are given.
 There is no priority within the category but governors will take into account the severity of the child’s needs using the examples given when deciding places within this category.
 Children with multiple needs will be given priority.

 It is anticipated that up to 20% of nursery places will be allocated to children with special educational needs whether statemented or not.

 Examples of special educational needs (in no specific order) might include children with: